 The rate at which you pay capital gains taxes is determined by how long you have held the asset, and your income.

 If you hold the asset for a year or less, it is considered a short-term investment.
-You are taxed at your marginal tax rate, meaning the gain is treated as regular income.
+You are taxed at your marginal tax rate, meaning the gain is treated as ordinary income.

 If, however, you hold the asset for at least one year and one day, it is considered a long-term investment.
 When you sell, your gains are taxed at a rate that might differ from your marginal tax rate.
 Sometimes this works in your favor.